padok-team/dojo-guestbook/README.md

 ### Why

 Now that you have an internal load balancer, you want to expose your app to your friends.
-Thankfully, an **Ingress Controller** is already setup for your and all the traffic for
+Thankfully, an **Ingress Controller** and its DNS are already setup for you:

 - locally, with Kind, all traffic for `*.vcap.me` goes to your cluster

 - on GCP, `*.viarezo-padok.k8s-training.padok.cloud` is sent to the cluster

 However, you need to tell the Ingress Controller where to route the request it receives, depending on its _hostname_ or _path_.
-That is the job of the **Ingress**: define a route to the service you deployed before.
+That is the job of the **Ingress**: it defines a route to the service you deployed before.

 ### What